How Much Does It Cost To Install A Wood Fence?

 Wood Fence Prices By Type

-One can expect to pay more or less depending on the length and height of the fence, but the cost of wood fencing is primarily dependent on the species of wood chosen.
+One can expect to pay more or less depending on the length and height of the fence, but the cost of wood fencing is primarily dependent on the species of wood and type of fence chosen.
 The following table compares the woods commonly used for building 6’-tall fences, their average costs per linear foot of fencing, and characteristics.
 Each of these is available from Lowe’s and/or Home Depot, but a contractor can buy wood in bulk at discounted prices.

 |Wood Type||Cost (LF)||Pros||Cons|